We invite you to the observance of a holy Lent,

 Provide for Pantries

-Place non-perishable food for St. Mary’s and St. Paul’s Pantries in the big baskets in the Tower and Founders’ Hall entrances.
+Place non-perishable food for St. Mary’s Pantry in the big baskets in the Tower and Founders’ Hall entrances.

 Pack Bags with BackSnacks

-Every week we take 265 bags with food to area schools for children who may not have food to eat over the weekend.
+Every week we take 280 bags with food to five area schools for children who may not have food to eat over the weekend.

 You are invited to help fill bags with food.
-During Lent, we will fill the bags Sundays, February 24, March 3 & 10 at 11:45 a.m. in the back hallway of Haden Hall.
+During Lent, we will fill the bags Wednesday mornings March 12, 26, April 9 from 9:30-11:30 a.m. in the back hallway of Haden Hall in the Social Outreach Room.

 Members of the Social Outreach Commission’s Foster Children’s ministry will be distributing Easter baskets to foster children in residential treatment centers at Kaw Valley Center and Crittenton Children’s Center.
-We are requesting donations from the congregation for healthy snacks and individually-wrapped candy.
+We are requesting donations (collection basket in Founders’ Hall) through March 23.

 Cathedral Work Day